cauabernardino/newscompiler/README.md

 * For Windows: `python newscompiler.py SEARCH_TERM`
 * For Debian based Linux distros: `python3 newscompiler.py SEARCH_TERM`

+on your terminal, where `SEARCH_TERM` is the subject you want to know about.

+If you want to use a subject with more than one word, it can be done using quotes as the example below:

+`python newscompiler.py 'star wars'`

-on your terminal, where `SEARCH_TERM` is the subject you want to know about, and the output will be a PDF file with news and their links in [TinyURL](https://tinyurl.com/) format.
+The output will be a PDF file with news and their links in [TinyURL](https://tinyurl.com/) format.